 - 9.9.
-The proposal would remove 12 parking spaces from general use and dedicate them for EV vehicles, however as ownership rates of EV vehicles increase, the demand for them will increase.
+The proposal would remove 12 parking spaces from general use and dedicate them for EV vehicles (2 of which are larger disability accessible spaces), however as ownership rates of EV vehicles increase, the demand for them will increase.
 The Highway Authority do not consider that the proposal will have any adverse impact upon the local highway network from a traffic and safety point of view and raise no objection. - 9.10.
 The Highway Authority offer some advice regarding a Vehicular Restraint System to protect the kiosk and charging points from accidental damage and a planning note is suggested in this respect as it is unlikely that such a system would require planning permission and this may be a matter considered unnecessary by the applicant.